wires-se/.github/profile/README.md

 already at the idea stage to bring your finished product all the way to production.
 Experience and expertise is only an email or quick call away <https://www.addiva.se/contact/>

-> For more information, visit the ADDIVA-EEPAB Group at <https://addiva.se/>
+<b>For more information, visit the ADDIVA-EEPAB Group at <https://addiva.se/></b>

 Check out some of the current Open Source projects we are working on, below.

 Or visit our tech blog at <https://addiva-elektronik.github.io/>

 <!--